 The bill, if enacted in its present form, would allow for parties to issue a joint petition with a corresponding provision being added to the relevant Civil Partnership law.
 Both parties would have to declare independently that the marriage had irretrievably broken down but would not be required to state a reason or list particular behaviour that had caused the breakdown.

 One point worth noting though, the current wording of the bill requires a period of 12 months to elapse between the penultimate and final stages of the divorce (decree nisi and decree absolute, respectively).
 The current waiting period is just six weeks.
-If one of the couple were to die during the 12 month period, in the absence of a will, their spouse would stand to inherit their property.
+If one of the couples were to die during the 12 month period, in the absence of a will, their spouse would stand to inherit their property.

 Previous attempts to introduce a ‘no fault’ provision into English divorce law have foundered but is the time right for Mr Bacon’s bill?
 We hope so.
 Far too many divorces are tainted by having to apportion false blame to one party.
 But will the bill pass through parliament smoothly?
 Perhaps not – there are many parliamentarians in both the Commons and the Lords with very traditional – some might say outdated – view on divorce, and in any case, there are still a number of stages to be passed before the bill moved to the House of Lords where it will undergo another five stage review process.